jebas/connect-pg/Readme.md

 ## Usage

-Using connect-pg can be done in three easy steps.

-1. After the database has been created, the next step is to let your application is going to use connect-pg.

-	`var PGStore = require('connect-pg');`

-2. Next establish your database connection string.

-	`var connectStr = "tcp://thetester:password@localhost/pgstore";`

-	`var storeOptions = {'pgConnect': connectStr};`
+1. The database installation goes through the process of creating the connection user, and setting permissions.
+To use connect-pg in your Express of Connection application, you will need to create a function whose callback will contain a pg client.
+The following is an example:

+	var pg = require('pg');

+	function pgConnect (callback) {
+		pg.connect('tcp://nodepg:password@localhost/pgstore',
+			function (err, client) {
+				if (err) {
+					console.log(JSON.stringify(err));
+				}
+				if (client) {
+					callback(client);
+				}
+			}
+		);
+	};

+Obviously, you would change the pg connection string to something appropriate for your system.

-3. Inform the session manager to use connect-pg.
+2. Setup the session software to use the connect-pg for storage.

 	* **In connect:**

-		`connect.session({ store: new PGStore(storeOptions), secret: 'keyboard cat'});`
+		`connect.session({ store: new PGStore(pgConnect),
+		secret: 'keyboard cat'});`

 	* **In Express:**

+		`app.use(express.session({store: new PGStore(pgConnect),
-		`app.use(express.session({store: new PGStore(storeOptions), secret: 'keyboard cat'}));`
+		secret: 'keyboard cat'}));`

 ## Development

-connect-pg use two testing systems: one for the database, and one for the JavaScript.

-In a traditional model-controller-view (MCV) setup, the database would be considered the model and all access to the database is controlled through functions inside the database.  pgtap is used to test these functions.
-Installation of pgtap is described on their website.

-The rest of connect-pg could be considered the controller, and it was written in JavaScript.  `jasmine-node spec` is all that is needed to run these tests.

-There is no view to setup.
+Connect-pg is the first module in a series that is being developed for node.js and Express.
+Using the Model, View, Controller (MVC) analogy, PostgreSQL is used for the model, templates are used for the view, and Express is used for the controller.

+If you wish to contribute, please follow these guidelines:

+	* Only pgTap, installation/upgrade, and functions supporting them are placed in the root of the database.
+	* Everything else should be placed into a given schema.
+	* Tests functions should start with 'test_{schema name}_' so they don't conflict with other modules.
+	* Nodepg should only be given the minimum permissions to make the module run.
+	* Use pgTap tests to create an installation/upgrade function.
+Use connect-pg's correct_web() as an example.
+	* Though you don't have to use Jasmine for every module, some automated testing method is preferred.

 ## LICENSE

 This software is using the [MIT](./connect-pg/blob/master/LICENSE) to match the connect license.